The Basics of Lawn Care

 Conversely, while high grass levels promote root development and block excess sun, which instigates the germination of weeds (i.e. Dandelions and Crabgrass), maintaining grass too tall requires excess irrigation to maintain the high grass levels.

-Over-watering can lead to runoff and large grass clippings do not decompose as short clippings do.
+Over-watering due to high grass levels can lead to runoff, correspondingly large grass clippings do not decompose similar to short clippings.
 Large grass clippings remain on the soil and can block the soil from obtaining the sun exposure required to sustain healthy lawn growth.